monooso/flyby/README.md

 Flyby is an attempt to fill this gap.
 You can set it up on a $20 / month DO droplet, and host as many dumb Phoenix applications as your heart desires.
 Probably.
 I have no idea, it's an experiment.

 ## Getting started
-At some point I may attempt to automate this, but for now there are a few manual steps to get up and running.

 1. Create an Ubuntu 22.10 Digital Ocean droplet.
 I've been using a 2GB / 2 AMD CPU droplet, but you could probably get away with less.
 2. SSH into your fancy new faux server.
-3. Install Docker as per [the official documentation](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
-Note that you _do not_ want Docker Desktop.
-4. Clone this repository: `git@github.com:monooso/flyby.git`.
+3. Clone this repository: `git clone git@github.com:monooso/flyby.git`.
+4. Run the bootstrap script: `cd flyby && bash bootstrap.sh`.
-5. Launch your digital empire: `cd flyby && docker compose up -d`.
+5. Launch your digital empire: `docker compose up -d`.

 [^other-providers]: Other hosting companies are available.
 I've only tried this on Digital Ocean, but there's no reason why it wouldn't work on Hetzner, Linode, etc.